TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/05_lesson/lesson.md

 Students will be able to...
 * Read and understand longer programs involving loops
 * Demonstrate their knowledge of looping, lists, and nested loops/lists
-* Debug programs involving for loops and lists.
+* Debug programs involving for loops and lists

 ##Materials/Preparation
 * [Quiz]